INVESTMENT STAPLES

 3) Infrastructure & Enabling Assets

-The physical systems that enable production, storage, energy supply, and movement of goods.
+The systems that enable production, storage, energy supply, and movement of goods.

 Where value is created: